-• For iSCSI connectivity, you are asked if you want to discover new iSCSI targets.
-Enter yes (or y) to start.
-You are then asked to enter the iSCSI IP addresses and CHAP authentication details if these are predefined for the host on the XIV storage system.
+For iSCSI connectivity, you are asked if you want to discover new iSCSI targets in order to connect to new XIV Storage Systems.
+Enter ves (or v) to start.
+You are then asked to enter the iSCSI IP addresses and CHAP authentication details if these details are predefined for the host on the XIV Storage System.

 '''

 Would you like to discover a new iSCSI target? [default: yes]:

 Please enter an XIV iSCSI discovery address (iSCSI interface):

-Is this host defined in the XIV system to use CHAP? [default: no]:
+Is this host defined to use CHAP authentication with the XIV storage system?

+[default: no]:

 Enter CHAP name:

 Enter CHAP secret:

 '''

-7. After the connectivity parameters are set, the wizard prompts you to start scanning for storage devices.
+8. After the connectivity parameters are set, the wizard prompts you to start scanning for storage devices.
 Enter yes (or y) to start the scanning.

+'''

 Would you like to rescan for new storage devices now? [default: yes]:

+'''